-Our intelligent head-mounted displays and smart wearables related revenue decreased by 12.3% from RMB3,538.7 million in 2022 to RMB3,103.8 million in 2023, primarily due to a 23.0% decrease in the average selling price of structural parts and functional modules for intelligent head-mounted displays and smart wearables from RMB59.9 in 2022 to RMB46.2 in 2023, which in turn was the result of a change in our product mix.
+Our intelligent head-mounted displays and smart wearables related revenue, which represents the sales of structural parts and functional modules, decreased by 12.3% from RMB3,538.7 million in 2022 to RMB3,103.8 million in 2023, primarily due to a 23.0% decrease in the average selling price of structural parts and functional modules for intelligent head-mounted displays and smart wearables from RMB59.9 in 2022 to RMB46.2 in 2023, which in turn was the result of a change in our product mix.
 Such decrease was partially offset by a 13.9% increase in the sales volume of structural parts and functional modules for intelligent head-mounted displays and smart wearables from 59.0 million units in 2022 to 67.2 million units in 2023, primarily due to increased sales in VR glasses and structural parts for smart watches.